worldbank/dime-standards/dime-coding-standards/data-map/README.md

 to see if anyone in the control group had attended the trainings.
 We would then first have to merge the monitor data with the farmer master dataset using a string match.

-All ambiguous matches would have to resolved manually to make sure that no inexact matches were done incorrectly.
+All ambiguous string matches would have to resolved manually to make sure that no inexact matches were done incorrectly.
 We want to do this string match towards all farmers in the farmer master dataset, not just the farmers we expected to have attended, i.e. farmers in the treatment group.
 Including all farmers gives us the most information to use when resolving any unambiguous matches.

 If we find any farmers that we do not have in our farmer master dataset, then we should add them to the master dataset and assign them a project ID.
 See farmer _20751_ in the farmer master dataset.
 That could have been such a farmer, since they are not in the sample but attended the training.

 Once we have done the string match as good as we can, we have project ID for both farmer and community for all farmers in the monitor data, and we can easily merge this with the community master dataset to get the treatment status.